 This is an online course.
 Students must have a computer (preferably with a camera), access to reliable internet connectivity, and the ability to log on to Canvas.
 All graded work will be submitted online.
-Class will meet virtually each week during the scheduled class time of Mondays, 12:00 - 1:15 p.m.
+Class will meet virtually each week during the scheduled class time of Mondays, 10:45-12:00 noon.
 Recorded lectures, quizzes, and discussions will be presented asynchronously using Canvas.